What To Do When Your eBook Isn’t SellingJune 14th, 2012 . by Peggy

 2. Check that you’re being really, truly visible.

 If you’re not always on the move, producing more content, the market will know.
 It’s a wheel that takes a lot to get rolling, and if you stop pushing it, the momentum you’ve built can only take it so much farther without you.
 Are you blogging?
 It creates more traffic to your sales page.
 Using social media?
 Twitter is free and works on any smartphone.
 Talking about your eBook somehow, to someone, every single day?
 Are you doing speaking?
-All of this is what’s known as “working it”, and that’s the real job of an Author – not writing.
+All of this is what’s known as “working it”, and that’s the real job of an Author – after you’re published.
 Never underestimate the power of a t-shirt with your domain name on it.
 I’ve gotten at least a half-dozen clients a year from that alone.

 3. Revise it.